Introduction to the Early College Program

 - Take ACT/SAT/ALEKS placement tests if needed

-- Apply to the Early College Program and submit permission form
+- Apply to the Early College Program and submit consent form

-- Pay fees for dual credit courses not covered by Advanced Opportunities through bengalweb by appropriate deadline NOTE: ISU does not send out bills for registration fees
+- Pay fees for dual credit courses not covered by Fast Forward funds through BegalWeb by appropriate deadline

 - Purchase textbooks and materials, if required.